arminfzn/MediTicketTracker-MTT-/README.md

 > [!WARNING]
 > macOS not natively supported.
 Use VS Code with Python and clone this repository.
 May require tinkering.

+> [!IMPORTANT]
+> For Issues, Bugs and Improvements open a ticket in [Issues](https://github.com/flashedk/MediTicketTracker-MTT-/issues).
+I'm not part of "Ernste/Motto Macker" anymore, therefor not aware of anything posted there regarding this Script.

 # MediTicketTracker-MTT

 A tool to track the used and unused vouchers